Table of Contents

 Even if you’re an amazing negotiator, remember that car salesmen are trained to make a deal that’s good for them.
 That involves using all sorts of psychological tricks to get to the number they want.
 An easy way for them to do this is through upgrades, even when you’ve successfully negotiated a better sales price.

-Whether it’s a custom paint color, seat warmers, a leather interior, or even a warranty plan, it’s easy to get sucked into tacking on a few thousands dollars here and there.
+Whether it’s a custom paint color, seat warmers, a leather interior, or even a warranty plan, it’s easy to get sucked into tacking on a few thousand dollars here and there.
 And that can quickly derail your plans to stay on budget for your monthly car payment.

 Avoid this scenario altogether by adopting a strict no-upgrade policy before you enter the dealership.
 Paired with a maximum purchase price in mind, you’ll safely meet your financial targets, even with bad credit.